Guanzy2224/DQN-Block-Game/README.md

 **Q-value:** The value of taking action **A** under policy **π** given state **S<sub>t</sub>**

+## Requirements ##
+1. Python 2.7
+2. Tensorflow
+3. Keras

+## Usage ##
+I try to make it as easy as possible for beginner user to run, so it is organized in only one file.
+Open it, select all, and run it.

 ## Performance and Discussion

 The agent learns gradually how to play.
 In beginning stage, when policy is basically to random choose an action, the agent can survive about 30-60 steps.
 After about 1700 episode of game, it can survive hundreds of steps.
 The training process took a whole night to complete.
 If we keep training, it can be expected that the performance will keep increase.